alexwlchan/alexwlchan.net/src/_drafts/github-actions-audit.md

 actions/cache@v4<br/>
 ruby/setup-ruby@v1</code></p>
   <p>
-    <code>awk</code> is another powerful text utility that I’ve never learnt properly – I only know how to do this one thing.
+    <code>awk</code> is another powerful text utility that I’ve never learnt properly – I only know how to print the nth word in a string.
-    It has a lot of pattern-matching features I’ve never needed.
+    It has a lot of pattern-matching features I’ve never tried.
   </p>
 </dd>
 <dt>